Performance - BA/BA (Hons)

-Focusing on practice, this two-year course offers you the knowledge and skills to make innovative, relevant and engaging new work for contemporary audiences and communities.
-It is an articulation route for students who have already achieved an HND in Acting and Performance.
+Focusing on practice, this two-year BA/BA (Hons) in Performance course offers you the knowledge and skills to make innovative, relevant and engaging new work for contemporary audiences and communities.
+It is an ‘articulation route’ for students who have already achieved an HND in Acting and Performance.

-Just a six-minute train ride from the centre of Edinburgh, we are well placed for easy access to the year-round performance opportunities that the Festival City provides, and our students often use the festivals as springboards for their own careers.
+- Perfect location for studying performance: We are well placed for easy access to the year-round performance opportunities that Edinburgh, the Festival City provides, and our students often use the festivals as springboards for their own careers.

-- We are ranked in the top 12 amongst UK universities for Drama and Dance (Guardian University Guide 2023).
+- Ranked highly in the UK: We are ranked in the top 12 amongst UK universities for Drama and Dance (Guardian University Guide 2023).

 On this course you will:

-- Experience a combination of learning and teaching methods including workshops, lectures, seminars, tutorials, case studies, demonstrations, simulation exercises, embedded skills training, field trips and projects.
+- experience a combination of learning and teaching methods including workshops, lectures, seminars, tutorials, case studies, demonstrations, simulation exercises, embedded skills training, field trips and projects; and

 You can opt to study for an ordinary degree, completing one year of this course or an honours degree, completing two.
 You will complete a range of modules each year as outlined below.

-- Extend your understanding of performance through practice, learning the principles of contemporary devising practices in semester 1, and adapting existing texts to create an original ensemble piece in semester 2.
+- extend your understanding of performance through practice, learning the principles of contemporary devising practices in semester one, and adapting existing texts to create an original ensemble piece in semester two;

 - Contemporary Scottish Theatre in Context